-Uh oh: Silicon Valley is building a Chinese-style social credit system
+Uh-oh: Silicon Valley is building a Chinese-style social credit system

 What’s wrong with social credit, anyway?

-Nobody likes anti-social, violent, rude, unhealthy, reckless, selfish, or deadbeatish behavior.
+Nobody likes antisocial, violent, rude, unhealthy, reckless, selfish, or deadbeat behavior.
 What’s wrong with using new technology to encourage everyone to behave?

 The most disturbing attribute of a social credit system is not that it’s invasive, but that it’s extralegal.
-Crimes are punished outside the legal system, which means no presumption of innocence, no legal representation, no judge, no jury and often no appeal.
+Crimes are punished outside the legal system, which means no presumption of innocence, no legal representation, no judge, no jury, and often no appeal.
 In other words, it’s an alternative legal system where the accused have fewer rights.

 Social credit systems are an end-run around the pesky complications of the legal system.
 Unlike China’s government policy, the social credit system emerging in the U.S. is enforced by private companies.
 If the public objects to how these laws are enforced, it can’t elect new rule-makers.

-An increasing number of societal “privileges” related to transportation, accommodations, communications and the rates we pay for services (like insurance) are either controlled by technology companies or affected by how we use technology services.
+An increasing number of societal “privileges” related to transportation, accommodations, communications, and the rates we pay for services (like insurance) are either controlled by technology companies or affected by how we use technology services.
 And Silicon Valley’s rules for being allowed to use their services are getting stricter.

 If current trends hold, it’s possible that in the future a majority of misdemeanors and even some felonies will be punished not by Washington, D.C., but by Silicon Valley.
 It’s a slippery slope away from democracy and toward corporatocracy.